matiasnaess/Steam-API-PHP-Example/README.md

 # Steam-API-PHP-Example
-Example on usage of the Steam Offical API with PHP.
+Example on usage of the Steam Official API with PHP.